Dynamic Cluster Data Sampling for Efficient and Long-Tail-Aware Vision-Language Pre-training: DynamiCS

 \subsection{Cluster Scaling}

 DynamiCS controls semantic balance with Eq.~\ref{equ:shrinkage}:

-where $c_i$ = original size of cluster $i$, $\alpha \ge 0$ is a scaling factor that controls how aggressively large clusters are down-sampled and small clusters are up-sampled, $T$ is the target total number of samples across all clusters, $S_i$ is the resampled size of cluster $i$.
+where $N$ is the total number of clusters, $c_i$ = original size of cluster $i$, $\alpha \ge 0$ is a scaling factor that controls how aggressively large clusters are down-sampled and small clusters are up-sampled, $T$ is the target total number of samples across all clusters, $S_i$ is the resampled size of cluster $i$.
+When $S_i > c_i$ (up-sampled clusters), samples are drawn with replacement.

 The motivation for Eq.~\ref{equ:shrinkage} is twofold: First, it provides the basic scaling we need, reducing the number of samples in large clusters and increasing the number in small clusters, while preserving the relative order of cluster sizes.
 Second, it allows us to control the shape of the semantic distribution using $\alpha$, which can range from 0 to a large number.
 The case of $\alpha=0$ represents the extreme of the ``aim for even'' philosophy in which all clusters contain the same number of samples.
 The case of $\alpha=1$ reduces to random sampling, an important baseline for data sampling.
-When $\alpha$ is large, the formula mimics cases in which long-tail semantic clusters are neglected to the point of being eliminated, as happens in~\cite{semdedup2023abbas} under de-duplication thresholds corresponding to aggressive pruning.
+When $\alpha$ is large, the formula mimics cases in which long-tail semantic clusters are neglected to the point of being eliminated, as happens in~\cite{abbas2023semdedup} under de-duplication thresholds corresponding to aggressive pruning.

 We create the clusters using k-means with cosine similarity to group the image embeddings.
 After clustering the embeddings, some clusters remain semantically redundant because their centroids are close to each other in the embedding space.
 To reduce this redundancy, we merge centroids whose cosine similarity exceeds a threshold.
 The clustering approach is based on the assumption that semantic concepts are well represented in the image embedding space of pre-trained vision models.
 Our inspection of the clustering results, cf. Fig.~\ref{fig:cluster_exa} supports this assumption.